smarty-php/smarty/docs/features.md

     easy management of template content.
 -   [Plugin](#plugins) architecture

-## Seperation of presentation from application code
+## Separation of presentation from application code
 -   This means templates can certainly contain logic under the condition that it is for presentation only.
 Things such as [including](./designers/language-builtin-functions/language-function-include.md) other templates,